spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% endinfo_block %}

-4. Configure the quote fields to be cleaned during the express checkout flow.
+3. Configure the quote fields to be cleaned during the express checkout flow.
 When customers return to the cart page during the express checkout flow, certain quote fields are cleared to allow them to restart the checkout process from the beginning.
+In the example below, the `PAYMENT`, `PAYMENTS`, `SHIPMENT`, `BILLING_ADDRESS`, `SHIPPING_ADDRESS`, and `PRE_ORDER_PAYMENT_DATA` quote fields are cleared during the express checkout flow.
+Chose the quote fields that you want to clear during the express checkout flow based on your project needs.

 **src/Pyz/Yves/PaymentAppWidget/PaymentAppWidgetConfig.php**